CNC-Alliance/CNC-Members/README.md

 - Please specify whether you are looking to join as an **Active**, **ISPO** or **Passive** member in the "membershipType" field
 ![image](https://user-images.githubusercontent.com/116071877/199316145-0618aece-1c0d-44a7-8432-1bfbb8d8023e.png)

-- For **Active Members** joining please add the stake address (BECH32 format) of the wallet from which you are using to donate to our current Charity Project.
+- For **Active & ISPO Members** joining please add the stake address (BECH32 format) of the wallet from which you are using to donate to our current Charity Project.
 This will make it possible for us to automatically track your donations from the (**donationWalletStakeAddress** parameter)

 - After you added all your information to the list click Commit changes: